0xPolygonMiden/miden-base/docs/architecture/overview.md

 Executing a transaction always results in a STARK proof.

-The [transaction chapter](transactions/overview.md) describes the transaction design and implementation, including an indepth discussion of how transaction execution happens in the transaction kernel program.
+The [transaction chapter](transactions/overview.md) describes the transaction design and implementation, including an in-depth discussion of how transaction execution happens in the transaction kernel program.

 ##### Accounts produce and consume notes to communicate